 Use a Data-Removal Service to Opt Out of Radaris

-If you’re like us and you prefer efficiency and maximum return when it comes to keeping your data safe, this might be the best method for you.
-Using a data-removal service like Optery to go about the Radaris opt-out process is faster and minimizes your online presence.
+If you’re like us and prefer efficiency when protecting your data, this might be your best option.
+Using a data-removal service like Optery to handle the Radaris opt-out process is faster and helps minimize your online footprint.

-Data-removal services make it easier to keep your data off of people-search sites because they do the work for you.
-For example, using a service like Incogni by Surfshark means it will request the removal of your personal information from hundreds of databases for you.
-And another bonus, Incogni comes with the Surfshark VPN we tested, one of our favorites.
+Data-removal services simplify keeping your information off people-search sites by doing the heavy lifting for you.
+For instance, Incogni by Surfshark will request the removal of your personal information from hundreds of databases on your behalf.
+As a bonus, Incogni comes bundled with Surfshark VPN.
+Check out our Surfshark review to see why it’s one of our favorites.

 FYI: Considering giving Surfshark Incogni a try?
 Read our Surfshark price guide to learn more about them and their offerings.